A .gov website belongs to an official government organization in the United States.

 A lock () or https:// means you've safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

 It’s hard to imagine a home without electricity in the United States, but using it can have dangerous consequences.
 This report addresses the characteristics of home electrical fires from 2014 to 2016.Download the full 14 page report PDF 446 KB

 residential building electrical fires were reported to United States fire departments each year.

 Residential building electrical fires resulted in over twice the dollar loss per fire than residential building nonelectrical fires did.

-Residential building electrical fires occurred most often in one- and two-family dwellings (83 percent).
+Residential building electrical fires occurred most often in 1- and 2-family dwellings (83 percent).